scimas/SolveSudoku/README.md

 Sudoku Solver

-A sudoku solver written in python 3 with a gtk3 GUI.
+A sudoku solver written in Python 3 with a gtk 3 GUI.

 Usage: There are 2 options.